microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-4/solution.md

 You group servers together to assess whether they are suitable for migration to Azure and to get size and cost estimates for Azure.

-Open the [Azure Portal](https://portal.azure.com) and navigate to the previousley created Azure Migrate project.
+Open the [Azure Portal](https://portal.azure.com) and navigate to the previously created Azure Migrate project.
 Select *Servers, databases and web apps*, make sure that the right Azure Migrate Project is selected and click *Overview*.

 ![image](./img/Assess1_1.png)